 - Inventory levels and stock availability

-A well-structured product catalog makes it easier to track inventory, preventing losses due to misplaced or damaged products.
-If this data isn’t managed well, it will lead to lower operational efficiency.
+A well-structured product catalog makes it easier to track inventory and prevents losses due to misplaced or damaged products.
+Poor management of this data can lead to lower operational efficiency.

 2. Order Processing & Fulfillment

-This section of the database manages the entire order lifecycle, from purchase to delivery.
-It keeps track of:
+This part of the database manages the entire order lifecycle, from purchase to delivery.
+It tracks:

 - Orders placed and items to be shipped